-SOURCE AND TREATMENT OF YOUR DRINKING WATER
+SOURCE(S) AND TREATMENT OF YOUR DRINKING WATER

 The source of your drinking water is groundwater drawn from one drilled well located within the subdivision.
-The water is treated with soda ash (pH adjustment) and sodium hypochlorite for continuous disinfection.
+The water is treated with soda ash (pH adjustment) and an ortho-phosphate blend (sequesterant) for corrosion control purposes and a sodium hypochlorite solution for continuous disinfection.

-A source water assessment of our system was conducted in 2001 by the Virginia Department of Health.
+A source water assessment of our system was conducted in 2002 by the Virginia Department of Health.
 The wells were determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.